jaredwelch1/CapstoneI/documentation/document.md

 #### Pre-Processing and Feature Extraction

 * ##### Natural Language Processing
  	Various NLP methods will play a key role in cleaning our data and extracting features for use in machine learning analysis.
-Some of these methods do similar things in different ways and we will have to explore their viability as we explore our data.
+Some of these methods do similar things in different ways and the viability of the various methods will need to be explored as the data is explored.
 	* ###### **Removal of Stopwords**
 		Stopwords are the very common words in the English language such as 'the', 'there', 'from', etc that provide little to no information on their own.
-We will use NLP to remove these words before performing further analysis.
+The project will use NLP to remove these words before performing further analysis.
 Python's NLTK library offers predefined lists of stopwords and functions to easily accomplish this.

 		Example code:
 		```